 skool calendar

-Skool has a built-in calendar that community admins can use to add events they'd like group members to be aware of.
-These events could be anything from group Zoom calls or live streams to in-person events or product release dates.
+Yes, Skool has a built-in calendar that community admins can use to add events they'd like group members to be aware of.

 When an admin adds an event to the calendar, the details given will be converted to each member's time zone, reducing the risk of a member missing an important group call.
 Each event can have a title/description and a link attached to it, so scheduling a Zoom call or similar meeting is a relatively simple process.

-Is Skool a Good Choice for Creators?
+Is Skool a good choice for creators?